ASP.NET Core

 ASP.NET Core is an open-source modular web-application framework.
 It is a redesign of ASP.NET that unites the previously separate ASP.NET MVC and ASP.NET Web API into a single programming model.
 Despite being a new framework, built on a new web stack, it does have a high degree of concept compatibility with ASP.NET.
 The ASP.NET Core framework supports side-by-side versioning so that different applications being developed on a single machine can target different versions of ASP.NET Core.
 This was not possible with previous versions of ASP.NET.
 ASP.NET Core initially ran on both the Windows-only .NET Framework and the cross-platform .NET.
 However, support for the .NET Framework was dropped beginning with ASP.Net Core 3.0.

-Blazor is a recent (optional) component to support WebAssembly and since version 5.0, it has dropped support for some old web browsers.
-While current Microsoft Edge works, the legacy version of it, i.e. "Microsoft Edge Legacy" and Internet Explorer 11 was dropped when you use Blazor.
+Blazor is a recent, optional component that supports WebAssembly.
+Since version 5.0, Blazor has dropped support for some older web browsers, including Microsoft Edge Legacy and Internet Explorer 11.